wmtclark/at-now-backend/README.md

 1. pull the code from the repo
 2. run `yarn install` in order to get the required dependencies
+3. add the .env file to the root directory containing the correct secret keys
-3. run `yarn start` to deploy to [localhost9090](http://localhost:9090/) for testing and debugging locally
+4. run `yarn start` to deploy to [localhost9090](http://localhost:9090/) for testing and debugging locally

 ## Deployment